Streamed from Young

 Prior to the trip, there would be intensive training sessions to ensure that everyone was ready to take on the expedition.

-I am pleased to say that I have had the privilege of going for the Mount Kinabalu expedition in 2010.
+I’m grateful that I’ve had the privilege of going for the Mount Kinabalu expedition in 2010.
 For my batch (Batch 5), I remember training at 40-storey HDB staircases with a full bag of water bottles and snacks to simulate the actual climb.

-Reaching the peak of a mountain was an achievement that we, as Secondary 3s then, probably never thought we would be able to conquer but we did.
+Reaching the peak of a mountain was an achievement that we, as Secondary 3s then, probably never thought we’d be able to conquer but we did.

 This could probably be attributed to the reflection session we had the night prior to the start of the climb.
 We were tasked to think about our motivation to reach the peak, which all tied back to our loved ones who encouraged us to go for the trip in the first place.